albertocubeddu/ejaEditor/README.md

 localhost:35248/editor.eja if you download it in the /var/web/ path.

 <h1> Installation </h1>
-Go in the directory that you want to install the editor. (has to be at least in /opt/eja.it/var due to web server root. <br/>
+Go in the directory that you want to install the editor. (has to be at least in /opt/eja.it/var/web/ due to web server restrinction. (in simple word you cannot access!) <br/>
 git clone https://github.com/albertocubeddu/ejaEditor.git <br/>
 enter in the directory recently downloaded and type: <br/>
 sh install.sh